 Figure 1 shows the obtained images for both HD 167971 and HD 168112.
-In the case of HD 167971 we detect a compact radio source at the center of the map, while the elongated structure observed at its North-East part is ambiguously connected to the source.
-Indeed, the $3-4\sigma$ blobs detected in the South left and right corners of the images (similar in position for both images), are indicative of some phase losses and possible flux from the target that got smeared into the map.
-These structures actually disappear when performing a self-calibration of the data based on the fitted Gaussian model, indicative of not being astrophysical signals.
-This is not surprising in these data due to the following factors: the targets exhibit a low declination that made them visible only at low elevations for most of the EVN array.
-During the observation, both targets were observed at an average elevation of $\sim 20^{\circ}$ .
-Furthermore, the phase calibrator is located at a significant separation with respect to the targets $(\sim 5^{\circ})$ , making the phase-referencing technique less accurate when transferring the calibration from the phase calibrator to the targets (i.e. the assumption that all sources require the same corrections because the angular separation between them is negligible is slightly deviated).
+In the case of HD 167971, we detected a compact radio source at the center of the map, while the elongated structure observed at its north-eastern part is ambiguously connected to the source.
+Indeed, the 3-4 σ blobs detected in the South left and right corners of the images (similar in position for both images) are indicative of some phase losses and possible flux from the target that got smeared into the map.
+These structures actually disappear when performing a self-calibration of the data based on the fitted Gaussian model, indicative of the fact that they are not astrophysical signals.
+This is not surprising in the context of these data due to the following factors: the targets exhibit a low declination that made them visible only at low elevations for most of the EVN array.
+During the observation, both targets were observed at an average elevation of ~20°.
+Furthermore, the phase calibrator is located at a significant separation with respect to the targets ($\sim 5^{\circ}$), making the phase-referencing technique less accurate when transferring the calibration from the phase calibrator to the targets (i.e. the assumption that all sources require the same corrections because the angular separation between them is negligible is slightly deviated).
 Finally, this observation was performed at a data rate of 2 Gbps (total bandwidth of 256 MHz) after the increase of bandwidth in the EVN.
 While the larger bandwidth is indeed beneficial to improve sensitivity, at the observed frequency (1.67 GHz), the presence of radio frequency interference (RFI) has significantly increased in the last years.
-At this band, several of the subbands were strongly affected by RFI, producing major changes in the gains of the telescopes.
+At this band, several of the subbands were strongly affected by RFI, producing major changes in the gains of the telescopes4.
 This resulted into a larger scatter in amplitudes than usual, producing the aforementioned artifacts in the images and a potential loss of part of the source fluxes.
 The final flux density values quoted in Table 1 take this into account.
-We clarify that these unexpected features, i.e. the North-East elongated structure along with the southern ones, do not appear at all in the radio images of HD 167971 published by Sanchez-Bermudez et al. (2019) on the basis of their VLBA data.
-Furthermore, these structures completely disappear when we perform a self-calibration on the data, confirming that they are originated by phase losses during the calibration process.
-As a result of these artifacts in the data, the geometry in the source structures at the 3-4 $\sigma$ levels are not fully reliable.
-This is the reason why instead of conducting a fit assuming a bowshaped structure as expected in these sources (see e.g. Benaglia et al. 2015, Marcote et al. 2021), we limited the analysis to a 2D Gaussian.
-This approach allows us to constrain the position angle of the emission, without being biased to possible curvature in the source structure that is not real.
+We clarify that these unexpected features, namely, the north-easterly elongated structure, along with the southern ones, do not appear at all in the radio images of HD 167971 published by Sanchez-Bermudez et al. (2019) on the basis of their VLBA data.
+Furthermore, these structures completely disappear when we perform a selfcalibration on the data, confirming that they are originated by phase losses during the calibration process.
+As a result of these artifacts in the data, the geometry in the source structures at the $3-4\sigma$ levels are not fully reliable.
+This is the reason why instead of conducting a fit assuming a bow-shaped structure as expected in these sources (see e.g. Benaglia et al. 2015; Marcote et al. 2021), we limited the analysis to a 2D Gaussian.
+This approach allows us to constrain the position angle of the emission, without being biased to possible curvature in the source structure that is not real